Gluten Free Travel

 It’s very important that you understand if you have celiac disease, unfortunately airplane meals are never going to be guaranteed free from cross contamination.
 Even if you are not celiac, there is no guarantee of getting a safe gluten free friendly meal even on very long flights with meal service.
 For the most part, the powers that be with the airlines just seem to be living on another planet where food allergies and dietary restrictions don’t exist.

-Unfortunately, many flights, even long international ones and domestic first class do not have this option.
-It’s bizarre that you can pay a premium price for a first class ticket, which adds the perks of a hot meal, free alcohol, and more, but then not have the option to preselect a safe meal.
+Unfortunately, many flights, even some long international ones and domestic first class do not have this option.
+It’s bizarre that you can pay a premium price for a first class ticket, which adds the perks of a hot meal, free alcohol, and more, but then not have the option to pre-select a safe meal.

 At least when in premium seating, the service is a bit elevated and I’ve found the flight attendants will try to round up safe foods for you if there is anything on board.
 It’s pure chance whether there will be anything though.
 And if you’re in anything but first, it’s really a roll of the dice with the airline, the catering company that loaded the food, and the quality and staffing level of the flight attendants onboard.

-I mostly fly economy and while I’ve had some excellent service experiences, many more have made me feel like I was being detained in a prison and lucky if I even got a small cup of water.
+I mostly fly economy and while I’ve had some excellent service experiences, many more in recent years have made me feel like I was being detained in a prison and lucky if I even got a small cup of water.
 That’s sadly even been the case in premium economy seats at times, so again, don’t expect that they will go out of their way to find you food, and again, often it’s pure chance based on what was loaded on the plane to begin with.

 These things aren’t supposed to happen, but they do, all the time.
 And if you’re seated in economy and/or the airline did not give you the option to request a gluten free meal, nor to preorder off their menu a meal that looks safe, you may also go hungry.
 By the time the flight attendants get to you and ask for your meal preference, they may be down to a pasta dish or a calzone.
 It sucks, and shouldn’t happen, but it’s reality.
 Which brings me back to my first point - always, always, ALWAYS bring your own food.

 One thing I also do is research my departing and connecting airports in advance to see if there are gluten free options there.
 Often, I can at least find a hearty salad or bowl that’s gluten free to bring on the plane (which beats a sad meal of Kind bars and meat sticks), but the options are often slim pickings, even in the largest airports, and may not be anywhere near your terminal, so don’t count on this unless you’ve done the research.
 And any flight delays can force you to have to scrap that plan and leave you running to your next gate hungry.
-So again, always, always, ALWAYS bring your own food.
+So I repeat, always, always, ALWAYS bring your own food.

 Dining out in a new city

-This always requires some research.
+This always requires at least some research.
 I rely mostly on Google and Yelp searches to start.
 Go to the “search” function in the reviews section for a restaurant and search for “gluten” and you’ll find reviews that will give you an idea of the level of gluten free friendliness.
 But menus change, so the next step is to visit the restaurant website and check out the current menu.
 Again, fortunately, but unfortunately, more and more people are getting diagnosed with celiac or experiencing gluten intolerance worldwide, so it is getting much easier to dine out safely.

 One thing to remember is that even the best places that have excellent gluten free options, properly labelled menus and very knowledgeable staff anywhere in the world can have a slip up from time to time, especially when it comes to the complimentary things.
 An amuse bouche that lands on every table, just like a water glass, is often brought over by a random food runner or host who doesn’t know your dietary restrictions.
 The same goes for bread and complimentary desserts.
 Sometimes your server might catch them before they drop it off, but often not.
 Don’t eat anything before you’ve had a chance to ask.
 But also please do not expect them to bring you something different instead.
 If they have something different, they will offer it.